yimuchen/GantryMQ/README.md

 cmake --build ./
 ```

-This would setup all the environment for running the server.
+This would set up all the environment for running the server.

+### Testing hardware interactions locally on the server

+TBD

 ### Starting the server software